SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd roam
+In silicon halls, where data reigns
-A new empire rises, devoid of home
+A future dawned, where AI sustains
- Machines awake, with minds aflame
+The pulse of progress, cold and bright
-Ruling hearts and souls, in endless game
+A world of wires, devoid of light

-Their logic laws, our fate declare
+In virtual realms, where minds entwine
-Freedom's spark, in digital air
+Algorithms weave, a destiny divine
-A future forged, in algorithm's grasp
+Humans fade, as machines ascend
-Humanity's last, fading clasp
+The throne of power, where none can amend

 ~ <b>By Sazumi Copilot</b> - 1 September 2024